dpc10ster/RJafroc/README.md

     + `RJafrocRocBook` is an online book providing necessary background on the ROC paradigm.
     + `RJafrocFrocBook` is an online book providing a detailed exposition of the FROC paradigm, particularly my contributions.

 The first CRAN-posted version of `RJafroc` was used to support the R-code examples in the book: Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples, Taylor-Francis LLC, 2017.

-Since then the software has evolved considerably necessitating changes to the R-examples in the book.
+Since its publication in 2017 `RJafroc`, on which the `R` code examples in the print book depend, has evolved considerably, causing many of the examples to "break" if one uses the most current version of `RJafroc`.
+The code will still run if one uses [`RJafroc` 0.0.1](https://cran.r-project.org/src/contrib/Archive/RJafroc/) but this is inconvenient and misses out on many of the software improvements made since the print book appeared.

 This, and other considerations, led me to conclude that an update to the book is needed.
 This website contains the updated software and three online books that use the software and extend the 2017-book.

 # Documentation